knowm/Datasets/datasets-ucsd-anomaly/README.md

 ## How to build jar containing Data

-1. using Maven, run `mvn clean install`
+1. Using Maven, run `mvn clean install`.